xyproto/permissionbolt/README.md

 func main() {
 	g := gin.New()

-	// New permissions middleware
+	// New permissionbolt middleware
-	perm := permissions.New()
+	perm := permissionbolt.New()

 	// Blank slate, no default permissions
 	//perm.Clear()